tensorflow/docs/site/en/api_docs/python/tf/variable_scope.md

     (which must have the same shape).
 Constraints are not safe to use when doing asynchronous distributed training.
 * <b>`auxiliary_name_scope`</b>: If `True`, we create an auxiliary name scope with the scope.
-If `False`, we don't touch name scope.
+If `False`, we don't create it.
+Note that the argument is not inherited, and it only takes effect for once when creating.
+You should only use it for re-entering a premade variable scope.

 #### Returns: